jordiqui/revolution/README.md

 </div>

-> **Revolution 2.90 241025** is a UCI chess engine derived from **Stockfish 17.1**.
+> **revolution-dv1-011125** is a UCI chess engine derived from **Stockfish 17.1**.
 The
 > project is jointly authored by **Jorge Ruiz** and the **ChatGPT AI**, with
 > credits to the Stockfish authors and every contributor listed in
 > [AUTHORS](AUTHORS).
 This repository provides the complete source so the
 > community can collaborate on maintenance and future improvements.

-This release and all distributed binaries identify themselves as **Revolution 2.90 241025**.
+This release and all distributed binaries identify themselves as **revolution-dv1-011125**.
-You should see that exact name (including the build tag `241025`) in the engine headers, UCI responses, and compiled executable filenames.
+You should see that exact name in the engine headers, UCI responses, and compiled executable filenames.
 If a GUI shows a different string, make sure it is loading the binaries built from this version of the source tree.

 ## Overview

-Revolution 2.90 241025 is a **free and strong UCI chess engine** that analyzes chess positions and computes the optimal moves while preserving full compatibility with popular front-ends.
+revolution-dv1-011125 is a **free and strong UCI chess engine** that analyzes chess positions and computes the optimal moves while preserving full compatibility with popular front-ends.

-Revolution 2.90 241025 **does not include a graphical user interface** (GUI) and is normally paired with third-party front-ends such as Fritz 20 or Cutechess.
-It implements the Universal Chess Interface (UCI) protocol so those GUIs can discover it as **Revolution 2.90 241025** in their engine lists.
+revolution-dv1-011125 **does not include a graphical user interface** (GUI) and is normally paired with third-party front-ends such as Fritz 20 or Cutechess.
+It implements the Universal Chess Interface (UCI) protocol so those GUIs can discover it as **revolution-dv1-011125** in their engine lists.

 ### BrainLearn experience integration

-Revolution 2.90 241025 bundles the BrainLearn learning hash so it shares the same UCI options as BrainFish while persisting the data to `experience.exp`.
+revolution-dv1-011125 bundles the BrainLearn learning hash so it shares the same UCI options as BrainFish while persisting the data to `experience.exp`.
 Each entry in the file stores the following information (mirroring the in-memory BrainLearn transposition table):